littlektframework/littlektframework.github.io/_docs/starting/first-render.md

         val device = graphics.device // LittleKt creates a WebGPU adapter & a device from it.
-It's as simple as referencing it. val surfaceCapability = graphics.surfaceCapabilities // we grab the current graphics surface capabilities val preferredFromat = graphics.preferredFormat // what TextureFormat the surface prefers
+It's as simple as referencing it. val surfaceCapability = graphics.surfaceCapabilities // we grab the current graphics surface capabilities val preferredFormat = graphics.preferredFormat // what TextureFormat the surface prefers

         // then we configure the surface
         graphics.configureSurface(